attainu/project-Mahesh-Mc-au7/README.md

 The application uses queue algorithm to store the reoccuring requests and to decide user-liking products.
 The app also supports redirects/refresh.
 The actions that are being dispatched are named with the place/file they are being dispatched.
-Redux-form is used for handling forms data.
-Help Page and some buttons are designed using material-Ui and other part of the app uses custom styles.
 The actions in the application are pure objects with logics/async calls inside them.
 The actions describes - what happened ,where it happened.
 Even the reducer contains the very simple logic